devleague/Has-Many-Relationships/README.md

 # Has Many Relationships

-When connecting to your pg database, connect from this project directory.

-To run sql statements from an external file, use the \i [filepath] command.
+To run sql statements from an external file, load them into DBeaver and run them from there.

 ### SQL 1-n Relationships and Joins Exercise in PostgreSQL